Australia

 Introduction

-Australia’s Transfer Pricing legislation was introduced for the first time on May 27, 1981.
-Thereafter, the Australian Taxation Office (ATO) issued a number of important rulings and publications to guide the application of the legislation.
+The Australian Transfer Pricing legislation was introduced on May 27, 1981.
+Thereafter, the Australian Taxation Office (ATO) issued several important rulings and publications to guide the application of the legislation.

 In 2011, the Australian government initiated a review of the Transfer Pricing legislation.
-The first stage of changes was enacted in September 2012, and further changes are underway.
+The first stage of amendments was enacted in 2012 while pending more in the pipeline.

 Related Parties